selimober/selimober.github.io/_posts/2015-05-11-saving-continuous-deployment.md

 __Let me define how I understand Continuous Deployment:__

 "Continuous Deployment is the process of following manual, prescribed steps in order to make a software system available to its intended users.
 It's typically a team effort of heroic scale, take long hours, preferably days where it can not be trusted to automation.
 It gets the name from the fact that the team is in the continuous state of deploying, thus Continuous Deployment.
-Sleep deprivation is one the key requirements of the process. _Continuous Deployer_ is basically the ones who deploy".
+Sleep deprivation is one of the key requirements of the process. _Continuous Deployer_ is basically the one who deploy".

 In this practice, the longer the steps to be taken, the better.
 If you refer to the picture above, every line you see on the glass wall is a task that needs to be completed __manually__.
 On that instance, we started the deployment Friday morning and finished at Sunday evening, just as planned.
 We deployed continuously, relentlessly, ferociously close to 60 hours.
 Now this is what I understand of a good ol' continuous deployment.
 Not these days' single click deploys.